 As the largest program that is designed to give health-related and medical services, Medicaid assists many individuals with low incomes.
-If your kid has a mobility impairment or struggles with health issues, your state’s Medicaid program may help!
+If your kid has a mobility impairment due to a medical condition such as spinal muscular atrophy or struggles with health issues, they may qualify for a power wheelchair through your state’s Medicaid program!
 Get more information on what services Medicaid offers and how your child may qualify for a kid wheelchair.

 What is Medicaid?